SynthStrip: Skull-Stripping for Any Brain Image

 curl -O https://raw.githubusercontent.com/freesurfer/freesurfer/dev/mri_synthstrip/synthstrip-docker && chmod +x synthstrip-docker

-Please read the brief instructions at the top of the downloaded script.
-Singularity requires one-time configuration.
+Please read the instructions at the top of the downloaded script.
+Singularity requires simple one-time configuration.

 Usage